redis/redis-doc/topics/sentinel.md

 * Clone the *unstable* branch of the Redis repository at github (it is the default branch).
 * Compile it with "make".
 * Start a few normal Redis instances, using the `redis-server` compiled in the *unstable* branch.
 One master and one slave is enough.
 * Use the `redis-sentinel` executable to start three instances of Sentinel, with `redis-sentinel /path/to/config`.

-To create the three configurations just create three files where you put something like that.
+To create the three configurations just create three files where you put something like that:

     port 26379
     sentinel monitor mymaster 127.0.0.1 6379 2